aadium/n-queen-problem/README.md

 The safety function checks whether it is safe to place a queen in a given row and column by comparing the position of the queen with those already placed on the board.
 It checks if the queen is in the same row, diagonal 1, or diagonal 2 as any of the previously placed queens.

-Finally, the printboard function prints the solution on the console using a 2D array arr, where 1 represents a queen and 0 represents an empty cell.
+Finally, the printboard function prints the solution on the console using a 2D array arr, where Q represents a queen and 0 represents an empty cell.